vadxx/vim/README.md

 *   `SPC + ]` - toggle TagBar
 *   `SPC + SHIFT + [` - find file in NerdTree (or `SPC + {` )

- To explore the standard features of Vim, I recommend pressing `F1`. <br>
+ To explore the standard features of Vim, I recommend pressing `F1`.
  If you don't know how to use NerdTree, toggle it, and press `?`.

 #### Work with code: